berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

 GRUB does not support all of the zpool features.
 See `spa_feature_names` in [grub-core/fs/zfs/zfs.c](http://git.savannah.gnu.org/cgit/grub.git/tree/grub-core/fs/zfs/zfs.c#n276).
 This step creates a separate boot pool for `/boot` with the features limited to only those that GRUB supports, allowing the root pool to use any/all features.
 Note that GRUB opens the pool read-only, so all read-only compatible features are "supported" by GRUB.

-You should not need to customize any of the options for the boot pool.
+There should not be any need to customise any of the options for the boot pool.

-**Important**: You need to match the `part#` suffix of the device path to partitioned made in section 2 of this guide.
+**Important**: Carefully match the `part#` suffix of the device path to partitioned made in section 2 of this guide.

 ```bash
 zpool create -o ashift=12 -d \